 Is 54 or 56 better for a sand wedge?

-For beginning golfers, more loft is better, so we recommend high handicappers go for the 56-degree sand wedge.
+For beginning golfers, more loft is better, so I recommend high handicappers go for the 56-degree sand wedge.
 Playing with a 56-degree sand wedge, compared to the 54-degree option, beginning golfers can produce slightly more shot height with more spin.

 Also, on open-faced shots, a 56-degree sand wedge can get under the golf ball with more accessibility.